Choosing What To Sow In March is Easy With This List. Check It Out, Choose Your Favourites & Sow Your March Fruit & Vegetables Choices

 The range of toms available today is huge.
 It’s now possible to buy grafted plants but I’m far from convinced that they are of any value whatsoever to gardeners.
 Even with my experience I’m not going to waste my money on them as they only perform well when given optimum conditions .. and in gardening situation that is rarely possible.

-Choose from cherry, traditional, beefsteak etc, in a range of fancy colours.
+As for the range of tomatoes, choose from cherry, traditional, beefsteak etc, in a range of fancy colours.

 I steer clear of F1 hybrids and go for the older heritage varieties as they tolerate garden conditions much better and have better flavour.
 With good conditions they also yield very well.